 Using the GA4 BigQuery export without writing SQL

 Don’t even want to write the SQL but still make new GA4 BigQuery Queries?
-We’re working on that!!
+We’ve got you covered!

 Sure, you can write the SQL required to make optimized, high performance queries.
 But your value is in delivering data and insights, not in writing SQL.
 So why would you spend minutes and hours writing those queries when Canvas can generate them in seconds?

 The BigQuery Export for GA4 is an excellent way to access your GA4 data.
 But the costs can add up!
 Particularly if you connect directly to the BigQuery export without using cost optimization techniques.
-Even though every query doesn’t cost very much as BigQuery is a very cost effective way to query data, making tens of thousands of them needlessly really adds up!
+Even though every query doesn’t cost very much as BigQuery is a very cost effective way to query data, making lots of unnecessary queries over the raw dataset really adds up!

-Analytics Canvas handles the data engineering on your behalf, providing a helpful user interface that lets you query for data, profile it, process it for reporting, and publish it to Data Studio on-demand or on a schedule.
-There’s no easier way to work with GA4 data!
+Analytics Canvas handles the data engineering on your behalf, providing a helpful user interface that lets you query for data, profile it, process it for reporting, and publish it to Looker Studio on-demand or on a schedule.
+Better still, the bill is directed to your Analytics Canvas account where it is controlled, monitored and capped by your monthly subscription.
+There’s no easier way to work with GA4 data in BigQuery!